 It is important to emphasise that the final products of our TDNA consisted of all three parts: our thematic network maps, linguistic networks, and an interpretation.
 A complete picture will include taking all these parts into consideration.
 For example, thematic maps did not show every grain of detail of clusters and their interconnections.
 Therefore, it is also interesting to ask, which themes were not shown in the thematic maps.
 In our case, one theme was consistently present for all years, but was never prevalent enough to show up on the thematic maps.
 The theme represented a string of words: inductive –> teaching principle –> prioritise –> autonomous –> work processes (translated from Danish).
-This string of words was connected to the rest of the network only through its connection with the words teaching.
+This string of words was connected to the rest of the network only through its connection with the word teaching (teaching and teaching principle are different words in Danish).
 Since teaching is part of Theme 12, this small cluster is connected to Implementation of Teaching.
 In fact, the initial CDA identified this as a subtheme of Theme 10.
 However, the theme consistently showed up as a separate theme, weakly connected to the rest of the network.
 The appearance of Theme 12 in 2007 and 2010 may signify that a discursive practice that specifies in more detail what students should do in teaching has gained ground.

 Appropriateness of thematic maps